ocp-power-automation/ocp4-upi-multiarch-compute/openstack/intel-worker/README.md

 ### tasks/patch-co-ingress-for-mac-worker.yml

-The task task patches the ingress to run on the primary architecture of the cluster.
+The task patches the ingress to run on the primary architecture of the cluster.
 In this case, it's ppc64le.

+### tasks/update-chrony-configuration.yml

+The task updates the chrony.cfg based on subnet list on Bastion.